 This example, as is typical in Thrust code, defines a functor.
 Well, what is a functor?
-This is a C++ mechanism to produce a callable function, laregly similar in goal to using a pointer to a function.
+This is a C++ mechanism to produce a callable function, largely similar in goal to using a pointer to a function.
 In the context above, we are turning a C++ struct into a callable function, and we can do so with classes too.
-Since structs and classes can have member variables, we can store needed data in them, and that is what distinguishes functors from function pointers.
+Since structs and classes can have member variables, we can store needed data in them, and that is what distinguishes functors from function pointers - we can save state.
+So, we might create several callable structs, all having the same code but with different values of their member variables.
+(There are no member variables in this example, but the examples below do have them.)